 The Rome Empower Program

-The Rome Empower Program is a signature St. Thomas study abroad opportunity that prepares you to excel in an ever changing global workforce.
-In this program, the classroom intersects with the real-world.
-Site visits, weekend excursions and cultural events immerse you in a new culture and broaden your perspective of the world, bringing relevance to the classroom and allowing you to think across disciplines.
+Designed for first-semester sophomores, the Rome Empower Program perfectly blends classroom with real world.
+Site visits, weekend excursions and cultural events immerse you in a new culture and broaden your perspective on the world, bringing relevance to the classroom and allowing you to think across disciplines.

 - Sophomore standing or higher at the time of the program